flaviuivanciuc/oauth2-demo/resource-server-demo/docs/README.md

 4. [API Reference](api-reference.md)
 5. [Configuration Guide](configuration.md)

-## Quick Start
+## ⚡ Quick Start

-1. Ensure you have Java 21 installed
+1. ☕ Ensure you have Java 21 installed
-2. Configure your Auth0 issuer URI in `application.yaml`
+2. ⚙️ Configure Auth0 and Okta issuer URIs in `application.yaml`
-3. Run the application using: `./mvnw spring-boot:run`
+3. 🚀 Run the application using: `./mvnw spring-boot:run`
-4. Access the API at: `http://localhost:8081`
+4. 🌐 Access the API at: `http://localhost:8081`

-## Project Structure
+## 📁 Project Structure

 ```
 src/